Plan Change 1: Natural Hazards

 How do these proposed changes affect me?

-At this stage the plan change does not have legal effect.
-Any rules proposed in the plan change will not apply to subdivision and development until the plan change has progressed through the formal submissions process and has been adopted by Council.
+The plan change has legal effect because it has progressed through the formal submissions process and has been adopted by Council.

 The proposed plan change has been developed with a risk-based approach to the management of natural hazards.
 The rules proposed are triggered when new subdivision and development occurs in mapped natural hazard overlays shown on proposed Planning Maps.